amonroe1118/cds490/README.md

 having a high total population, a low black population, and a very high median income.
 In addition, counties like Balitmore and Prince George have high total populations and high populations of black people, but the median income is much lower than montgomery and cities with similar total populations.
 I believe the preceeding facts, prove my hypothesis correct.

+Visualization:
+To better demonstrate the data and prove my hypothesis, I created a map of Maryland.
+This map will show each county in Maryland and demonstrate a variety of statistics, most likely the population of black people or median income.